 They have bedspreads, table clothes, and men and women’s clothing made of natural fabrics like cotton, viscose and silk.

-With free alteration service!
+Moreover, they offer free alteration service!

-Or you can get fabric with batik print on cotton voile to make your own clothes too!
+Other than ready made apparel, you can get fabric with batik print on cotton voile to make your own clothes too!